 Elmasry’s review mentioned that the book contains a section on origami, a field of study that is one of the hottest areas of research in mathematics today.
 My curiosity piqued, I bought Bellos’s book; a real page turner that was hard to put down.

-In the origami section Bellos takes a mathematical perspective to the achievements of origami practitioners such as Friedrich Fröbel, Robert Lang, Jeannie Mosley and Kazuo Haga.
-As a non mathematician I read with great interest as concepts such as the “Menger sponge” and the “theorem of Haga” were unwrapped by the author in precise yet uncomplicated language.
+In the section on origami and math, Bellos takes a mathematical perspective to the achievements of origami practitioners such as Friedrich Fröbel, Robert Lang, Jeannie Mosley and Kazuo Haga.
+As a non mathematician, I read with great interest as concepts such as the “Menger sponge” and the “theorem of Haga” were unwrapped by the author in precise yet uncomplicated language.